-We have four sets of banners and frontals: white, green, Advent purple and Lenten purple.
+We have four sets of banners and frontals: white, green, Advent purple (plus a blue quilted banner) and Lenten purple.
 They are intended to be used with the colour of the day.
-We use white instead of red.
+When red is required no banner or frontal will be used.
 The banners and frontals are stored in the room across from the Sacristy.
 The key is in the Sacristy.
 Take care removing and replacing the banners and frontals.
 Take care to ensure the banners and frontals are hung evenly.
 Care in storage will reduce wrinkles and need for ironing ... but if there are wrinkles ... be sure to iron them.